 Having no clear organizational structure often leads your company and its people to confusion.
 In other words, every position and role in the organization should be clearly defined and well-structured.
 The CEO and his roles in the organization must be clearly enumerated and his responsibilities and power should be clearly stipulated, especially as to the extent of his power and authority.
 There must also be a proper escalation of issues and solutions in the company.
+Navigating between groups with different communication styles can be a challenge.
 Without a proper escalation ladder, people would be confused on who and where to start if they have important matters to raise.
 Oftentimes, the result will be not being able to address these matters, which might lead to the breakdown of the company’s internal relationship and performance.

 HIRING AND PURCHASING TOO EARLY

 The tendency of most startups is that when a big capital is made available or a huge funding is granted to the organization, it purchases all the equipment it can and hire too quickly.
 The excitement of having financial resources have the tendency to push the founders or the owner to buy what it can to provide for the startup.
 However, this might lead to early burnout of the company and can stray them from the real objectives of the startup.
 Office equipment, high-tech gadgets and instruments are necessary for startups.
 But these things should be carefully planned by management.
 Also, hiring too many an too quickly may burden the startup.
 Always remember that hiring should be taken seriously and planned accordingly.
 Not everything is necessary during the first stages of the startup – start with the ones which are absolutely necessary in running the business.
 The rest of the financial resources may still be needed in other areas such as marketing, networking, collaboration and other investments.